 As a collector, and as a devoted supporter of the arts communities, I’ve been able to work with so many humans who are making this world a better place.
 I’m fortunate to have known tattoo artists, tattoo collectors, fine artists, event producers….an incredible amount of people who have inspired me by their strength and love.
 Some of my favorite moments have been with people like Tann Parker from Ink the Diaspora, or promoting the Kink Out event last year, or having conversations with the artists behind Cover Ups Against Abuse.
 What is going on in the industry right now is exciting...it’s progressive...it’s revolutionary...it’s fucking changing things, and it gives me hope.

 The artists who gave their words for this article are some people I deeply admire and respect.
 Like Pepa, who I met when I was in London.
 Constantly traveling, waking up in a new city every other week...it can sometimes be lonely and alienating.
 But she made me feel welcome, and at home.
 She lights up a room with positivity.
 I experienced similar from Sion, who I met in Seoul.
 Her kindness is so pure and authentic; she’s literally an integral part of Korean artists changing negative perspectives within that country with her poignant dedication to her work.
 I also have to include Tamara Santizbanez, who is consistently inspiring in all that she does.
 From teaching art at Rikers, to her small publishing house Discipline Press, and even her projects such as “Shapeshifting: Towards Being Seen”, she brings wholehearted devotion to everything she does.
-People, like these, make me want to be the best person I can be for the community around me, for my chosen family and friends, and for my coworkers...for literally anyone who I
+People, like these, make me want to be the best person I can be for the community around me, for my chosen family and friends, and for my coworkers...for literally anyone who I come into contact with.

 I hope that these various perspectives from female tattooers, and the diverse experiences they’ve lived, continue the conversation, inspire others, or shed some light on some areas that need change.
 There’s a lot of work to do because we’re still lacking visibility and empowerment for so many others in this industry.
 We need to work together to make equality for everyone a reality within our community.